 The good news is that a lot can be done to mitigate the risks.
 Here are our top ten tips:

-Sometimes the cold weather can catch you out by surprise.
-Therefore it is always advisable to ensure that you follow the latest weather forecasts whether that be by television, radio, online or in print newspaper.
-Knowing that the weather is going to turn cold several days in advance will give you the time to be appropriately prepared.
+Cold weather can sometimes catch you by surprise.
+Therefore it is always advisable to ensure that you follow the latest weather forecasts via television, radio, online, or newspapers.
+Being informed about an impending cold spell in advance allows you to prepare adequately.
 This may include ensuring that you have adequate food and clothing and a working heating supply.

-As a general rule of thumb it is advisable to keep your house heated to at least 18 degrees Celsius at all times.
-Many people will typically opt for a higher temperature during the day.
+As a general rule of thumb, it's recommended to keep your house heated to at least 18 degrees Celsius at all times.
+Many people typically choose a higher temperature during the day.

 As heating is expensive it may be worthwhile checking to see whether you are eligible to receive any form of help with the costs.
 In the UK, two main types of grants are available: the Winter Fuel Payment and Cold Weather Payment.
 The Winter Fuel Payment is typically available to people of pension age and the Cold Weather Payment is available to people already eligible for certain benefits when the weather has been recorded as, or is forecast to be zero degrees or less for 7 consecutive days.

-Curtains are great for keeping cold air out, warm air in and blocking out drafts.
+Curtains effectively block drafts, keep out cold air, and retain warm air.
 Use heavy curtains if possible and keep them closed when dark outside and opened when it is light outside especially when the sun is shining.
 You may find it useful to make opening and closing curtains part of your daily routine.

-Although this may go without saying it is crucial to close external doors and windows to prevent warm air escaping and cold air entering.
+While it might seem obvious it is crucial to close external doors and windows to prevent warm air escaping and cold air entering.
 If there are certain areas of the house not in use, it is advisable to shut interlinking doors so that the warm air is trapped in your actual living space.
 You may also find it useful to seal your doors and windows using weather stripping tape or a draft sweep.
-If you do not have any of these at hand a towel may suffice.
+If you don't have these readily available, a towel can also serve the purpose.

 Make sure that you get your heating system and ventilation checked on a regular basis by a qualified professional.
 They should be able to identify what appropriate measures if any are necessary.
-For instance, using more energy efficient boilers and installing attic insulation.
+For instance, they might recommend more energy-efficient boilers or attic insulation.
 As warm air rises and cold air settles attic insulation has huge benefits.